sureshbathala01/Primary-Vagrant/README.md

 ### Changing configuration options

 The default installation configuration is found in *provision/manifests/init.pp*.
-While you could edit this if you like I would, instead, recommend adding any additional configuration to *userdata/siteconf/custom.pp*
+While you could edit this if you like I would, instead, recommend adding any additional configuration to your virtualhosts file such as *user-data/vhosts/custom.pp*

 #### Change PHP Versions